iamfredrickokereke/Certs/README.md

-# Certs
+# Certification of completion.

-## Some certs for learning purposes.
+## March - April certs acquired for learning purposes.

-### Below are screenshots for some recent courses completed amongst others:
+### These are screenshots for recent courses completed amongst many others:

 ### OVERVIEW:
 - [x] Screenshot 1 - A udemy course on git workflow